Carrie (2013 film): Development and writing

-Upon hearing of the new adaptation, King remarked: "The real question is why, when the original was so good?"
-He also suggested Lindsay Lohan for the main role and stated that "it [the film] would certainly be fun to cast".
-Actress Sissy Spacek, who played Carrie in the 1976 adaptation, expressed an opinion on the choice of Lohan for the character of Carrie White, stating that she "was like, 'Oh my God, she's really a beautiful girl' and so I was very flattered that they were casting someone to look like me instead of the real Carrie described in the book.
+In May 2011, representatives from MGM and Screen Gems announced they were producing a film remake of Carrie.
+Upon hearing of the new adaptation, Stephen King remarked, "The real question is why, when the original was so good?"
+He suggested Lindsay Lohan for the main role and stated that "it [the film] would certainly be fun to cast".
+Actress Sissy Spacek, who played Carrie in the 1976 adaptation, expressed approval on the choice of Lohan for the character of Carrie White, stating, "Oh my God, she's really a beautiful girl and so I was very flattered that they were casting someone to look like me instead of the real Carrie described in the book.
 It's gonna be real interesting".
-In March 2012, the role of Carrie White was offered to Chloë Grace Moretz, who accepted the role.
+Jonathan Glickman, president of MGM's film division, said two reasons to do the remake were the advances in special effects since the 1976 film, as well as the prevalence of bullying as a national crisis.